Chrisvolcano/supervolcano-teleops/README.md

 # SuperVolcano OEM Partner Portal

-Next.js (App Router) portal for SuperVolcano teleoperators and OEM partners.
+Next.js (App Router) portal for SuperVolcano field workers (OEM teleoperators and property cleaners), managers, and OEM partners.
 Built with TypeScript, TailwindCSS, and shadcn/ui, backed by Firebase for client and admin workloads.

 ## Architecture

 The application consists of two main portals:

 - **Admin Portal** (`/admin`): For SuperVolcano internal team to manage organizations, locations, tasks, and users
-- **Organization Portal** (`/org`): For customer organizations (managers and teleoperators) to view analytics, manage tasks, and track performance
+- **Organization Portal** (`/org`): For customer organizations (managers and field workers) to view analytics, manage tasks, and track performance

 ## User Roles